algorithm-archivists/algorithm-archive/chapters/matrix_methods/gaussian_elimination/gaussian_elimination.md

 $$

-And again has a special name * **Reduced** Row Eschelon Form*.
-Now, it seems obvious to point out that if we remove the values to the right of the equals sign \($$=$$\), Row Eschelon Form is an upper triangular matrix, while Reduced Row Eschelon Form is diagonal.
+And again has a special name * **Reduced** Row Echelon Form*.
+Now, it seems obvious to point out that if we remove the values to the right of the equals sign \($$=$$\), Row Echelon Form is an upper triangular matrix.
 This might not be important now, but it will play an important role in future discussions, so keep it buzzing in the back of your brain.

-For now, I hope the motivation is clear: we want to convert a matrix into Row Eschelon and (potentially) Reduced Row Eschelon Form to make large systems of equations trivial to solve, so we need some method to do that.
+For now, I hope the motivation is clear: we want to convert a matrix into Row Echelon and (potentially) Reduced Row Echelon Form to make large systems of equations trivial to solve, so we need some method to do that.
 What is that method called? \(Hint: It's the title of this section\)

 That's right! _Gaussian Elimination_